Chicken Puttanesca

 2. Prepare the Chicken Breasts: Rinse and drain each breast.
 Then grab a cutting board, take each chicken breast, and slice them in halves, giving you six pieces.
 Set them on a dish nearby.

-4. Make the Puttanesca Sauce: Add the garlic and sautรฉ for 1 minute.
-Then pour in additional EVOO into the skillet, (full amounts in recipe card below).
-Next, add the capers, olives, anchovies, and crushed red pepper flakes.
 Stir to infuse all the flavors, and use a wooden spoon to break up the anchovies as they melt.
 Add the wine and simmer for about 1 minute.
 Then pour in the pureed tomatoes.
 Simmer the sauce for about 5 minutes on low heat.

 A black skillet on stovetop with a tomato sauce simmering with olives, and capers.

-5. Add Back the Sautรฉed Chicken: Add the chicken pieces to the puttanesca sauce.
+5. Add Back the Sautéed Chicken: Add the chicken pieces to the puttanesca sauce.
 Scatter some freshly chopped parsley over the chicken.
-Turn the chicken to smother each piece into the sauce.
+Turn the chicken to smother each piece in the sauce.
 Cover with a lid, and simmer for an additional 5 to 8 minutes.
-Taste the sauce and adjust the seasonings to your preference with salt, or additional crushed red pepper flakes for more heat.

 6. To Serve: Use a large spoon to transfer the chicken to a serving platter, and spoon all the puttanesca sauce over the chicken and serve.